Welcome to the Angels & Entrepreneurs Summit.

 That’s a hot ticket too.

-Initially, most of the deal flow will come from these startups you’re showcasing.
+Initially, most of the deal flow may come from these startups you’re showcasing.

 But we’ve also created private forums where members can share deals they’ve found with each other.